pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

 - As a Pyrsia node, I can download an artifact from multiple other nodes simultaneously.

-- As a user I can measure the download via Pyrsia is faster than from a central repository.
-(TODO Benchmark)
+- As a user I can measure the download via Pyrsia is faster than from a central repository. (benchmark)

 - As a user I can use Docker Desktop to install Pyrsia (Docker Desktop Pyrsia)